cunger/launch/notes/style-before-content/css-positioning.md

 ## Position

-* Default: `position: static;`
-Which means that an element is placed within the normal flow and doesn't accept box offset properties.
+* `position: static;` is the default and means that an element is placed within the normal flow and doesn't accept box offset properties.

 * `position: relative;` (together with `left`, `right`, `top`, `bottom`) will move the element from the original position of the element in the specified directions, while